Key Takeaway

 For Everyday Usage:

-• IP68/IPX8: Can handle more frequent water exposure and brief submersion, such as swimming and handwashing.
+- IP68/IPX8: Can handle more frequent water exposure, such as splashing and handwashing.
 Avoid diving, hot showers, or saltwater.

 For Water Sports Lovers: